County Board hears community needs assessment survey results

 The county has until the end of 2024 to allocate the money and then until the end of 2026 to distribute it.

-Kankakee County Board Chairman Andy Wheeler said the Community Needs Assessment will definitely help the county decide how to spend ARPA funds.
+County Board chairman Andy Wheeler said the Community Needs Assessment will definitely help the county decide how to spend ARPA funds.

+“That was the essential part of the assessment was to say, ‘We think we know what we want to spend money on.’” he said.
+“We have a lot of requests that don’t actually match up with what those true needs are perceived and realized on the local level.
+And we found that, ‘Yes, it is.’
+And now, we’re in search of potentially partners, because you can build critical mass with more people, so I couldn’t be happier with the the outcome.

+“I wish more people could have gotten to the survey, but that’s kind of the way it is.
+We got 1,000.
+It is actually a valid number, so we do need to hear more from kids.
+And maybe that’s something else we’ll follow up on.”

 <strong>Household income</strong>